CenturyLinkCloud/PublicKB/Servers/bare-metal-faq.md

 **What are the security features available for Bare Metal servers?**

-The same CenturyLink Cloud platform firewall policies available for virtual servers are available for Bare Metal servers.
-NOT SURE ON THIS ONE..
+Bare Metal servers can be incorporated in the same firewall policies currently available with other CenturyLink Cloud server types.
+All Bare Metal servers are also provisioned with fully encrypted local storage for the protection of customer data.

 **What should I do if I do not see the configuration of CPU/Memory/Storage I want?**